This soup is creamy, warm, filling - classic comfort food at its best.

 (But a piece of this lentil shepherd's pie and/or a chunk or warm, crusty bread would certainly be welcome here too.) 😉

-- 1 lb (about 8) yukon gold potatoes, chopped
+- 1 pound yukon gold potatoes, cubed (8 medium)

 - 4 cups vegetable broth

-- Heat oil in large pot over medium heat.
-Add onions, leeks, garlic and salt and cook until translucent and aromatic, 6-7 minutes.
+- Pour oil into a large stockpot over medium heat.
+Add onions, leeks, and garlic and cook 6 minutes, or until translucent and aromatic.